HydroModPy/HydroModPy/docs/readthedocs/source/seven-modes.rst

 Mode 7.
 Primitive objects
 -------------------------

-Use the underlying primitives without a :class:`~hydromodpy.Project` facade.
+Use the underlying primitives without a :class:`~hydromodpy.project.Project` facade.
 Useful for unit tests, for one-off geographic preprocessing, or for embedding a single component in another workflow.